sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 It seemed so logical, but it broke at runtime.
 There's a forward reference to a class that doesn't exist yet in the ```directives``` property of PlaylistComponent.
 That makes for some nice error messages and stacktraces in the console, I can tell you.
-(for the unlucky googler who is suffering from this problem: 'EXCEPTION: Unexpected directive value 'undefined' on the View of component 'PlaylistComponent' was the error with Angular2.alpha45)
+(for the unlucky googler who is suffering from this problem: 'EXCEPTION: Unexpected directive value 'undefined' on the View of component 'PlaylistComponent' was the error with Angular2.alpha45 and earlier)

 Moral of the story: define (or import) your components before referencing them in other components.
 Or resort to [ugly workarounds](http://blog.thoughtram.io/angular/2015/09/03/forward-references-in-angular-2.html).